Singularity of the loops within a cable-graph loop-soup conditioned by its occupation time: Introduction

 Another of these properties that will be relevant in the present paper is the existence of continuous local time profile for one-dimensional Brownian paths: Almost surely, for each finite time $T$, the occupation time measure $\mu_T$ of a Brownian motion $\beta=(\beta_t, t \ge 0)$ up to time $T$ that is defined by $\mu_T (A) = \int_0^T 1_{\beta_s \in A} ds$, has a continuous density $x \mapsto \ell_x^T$ with respect to the Lebesgue measure (see again \cite{mp2010} or \cite{revuzyor}).

 It is a rather natural question to investigate the conditional law of $(\beta_t, t \le T)$ when one conditions on its occupation time profile at a positive time $T$.
-This is the so-called Brownian burglar that was introduced and studied by Warren and Yor in \cite{SPS_1998__32__328_0} -- the case where $\beta$ is a Brownian excursion has then been studied by Aldous in \cite{MR1650567} (and this case will be closely related to the setups that we will be studying).
+This is the so-called Brownian burglar that was introduced and studied by Warren and Yor in \cite{SPS_1998__32__328_0} -- the case where $\beta$ is a Brownian excursion has then been studied by Aldous in \cite{MR1650567}.
+More recently, A\"\i d\'ekon, Hu and Shi \cite {AHS} did use another approach based on the joint law of all local times profiles (a little bit in the spirit of the construction of the ``true self-repelling motion'' in \cite {TW}) to construct the process (which will be rather closely related to the setups that we will be studying).
 In other words, one conditions the Brownian path $\beta$ by where/how it ``spreads'' its time until $T$.
 We can note that any almost sure properties of the Brownian paths (like abouts its quadratic variation, the modulus of continuity etc) will necessarily still hold for this conditioned process (indeed, an event that holds almost surely will almost surely hold almost surely for the conditional law), so that the trajectory of a Brownian burglar looks a priori similar to that of an usual Brownian path.
 However, as we will see in the present paper, if $T$ is the first time at which the local time at the origin of $\beta$ reaches some positive value $l$, then it is possible to argue that for all $\eps >0$, the conditional law of $(\beta_t, t \le \eps)$ given $\mu_T$ is singular with respect to that of an unconditioned Brownian motion up to time $\eps$ (this will be Proposition \ref {Pburglar}).

 One natural avenue to derive this type of result is to look at the Brownian burglar as a Brownian motion with a ``drift'', and to check that this drift is almost surely not in the Cameron-Martin space of Brownian motion.
 While this strategy can actually be made to work and provides informative insight into the properties of the Brownian burglar (this will actually be the focus of our upcoming paper \cite {D}), it requires rather subtle considerations.
 In the present paper, we will instead use a simple rather direct alternative approach, that roughly amounts to showing that the law of the occupation time measure of the burglar at time $\eps$ has to be singular with respect to that of unconditioned Brownian motion -- which then implies the proposition.
 This approach is in fact in the spirit of (though not identical to) a number of works from the mid-1980's about exceptional times and points for Brownian trajectories.
 For instance, Barlow and Perkins \cite{BarlowPerkins1984, BarlowPerkins1986} did study some exceptional points at which Brownian motion behaved exceptionally ``at each visit'' and studied how it impacted its local time profile (see the references therein for further related work).